 The lack of built-in speakers means it’s not ideal for anyone who just wants a keyboard piano for home practice, but that wouldn’t be the target market anyway.

-One of the things that we like about Studiologic keyboards is that they never have unnecessary clutter.
+One of the things that I like about Studiologic keyboards is that they never have unnecessary clutter.
 In this case, the sleek top panel shows off the solid metal construction.

 To give the keyboard a more premium feel, Studiologic has added wooden side panels, which look fantastic.
 It’s hard to fault when considering the whole package, Grand Touch keys, metal construction, robust controls, and wooden panels.